circlecube/evans-block-theme/docs/talk-fse-ftw/case-for-personal-site.md

 - Self-promotion
 - It’s like a vanity plate
 - All the cool people are doing it 😂
+- It's a great way to get started too!
 - etc.

 ### Contents